WebSocket

 Scenario Description

 From the output of fluent-bit log, we see that once data has been ingested into fluent bit, plugin would perform handshake.
-After a while, no data or traffic is undergoing, tcp connection would been abort.
+After a while, no data or traffic is undergoing, tcp connection would be aborted.
 And then another piece of data arrived, a retry for websocket plugin has been triggered, with another handshake and data flush.

 There is another scenario, once websocket server flaps in a short time, which means it goes down and up in a short time, fluent-bit would resume tcp connection immediately.
 But in that case, websocket output plugin is a malfunction state, it needs to restart fluent-bit to get back to work.